-Nicolas Tikhomiroff's timeless photographs offer a behind the scenes look at the production of Orson Welles's 1960s film classic 'The Trial'
+Nicolas Tikhomiroff's timeless photographs offer a behind the scenes look at the production of Orson Welles' disorienting 1960s classic

 After finishing his military service, Tikhomiroff found work in the darkroom of a fashion photographer.
 Using a Rolleiflex, he began to take photographs for many magazines, including Marie France.
 In 1956, a decisive encounter with French journalist Michel Chevalier led him to accompany Chevalier as a freelance photographer.
 This relationship resulted in long trips to the Soviet Union, Africa, and the Middle East.